-The security guard training prepares students for a career in the private security field.
-At the end of the training, the students will have their guard card and a general knowledge of computers and word processing.
-Students gain the knowledge and skills they need to confidently pursue their career goals for gainful employment.
+The Security Guard Training serves as a fundamental course, addressing crucial knowledge and skills necessary for students to embark on a career in the private security sector.
+Upon completion of the training, students will not only obtain their guard card but will also acquire a foundational understanding of computers and word processing.
+This comprehensive program equips students with the essential knowledge and skills required to confidently pursue their career goals, ensuring they are well-prepared for gainful employment in the private security field.